Skip to main content

 Introduction

 Aerobic Gram-negative bacteria, bacilli/rods (AGNB), are frequently detected in urinary tract infections (UTI), respiratory tract infections, and various opportunistic infections in hospitalized and immune-compromised patients globally (13).
-They are generally multidrug resistant and the increasing spread of ESBL (Extended Spectrum Beta-Lactamase) with remarkable resistance against the third generation cephalosporins, is an emerging problem in bacterial infections worldwide (4).
+They are generally multidrug resistant and the increasing spread of ESBL (Extended Spectrum Beta-Lactamase) with remarkable resistance against the third-generation cephalosporins, is an emerging problem in bacterial infections worldwide (4).

 AGNBs are normally considered as non-oral, although they may sporadically occur in low numbers in healthy patients and as such, be present in the transient oral microbiota (58).
 In immune-compromised and multi-diseased patients however, AGNBs are quite frequently the opportunists of oral infections.
 Although fungal infections are the most common in mucosal lesions (9), bacterial dysbiosis may also develop in patients with systemic immune-compromised conditions favoring an ecological change and an imbalance (dysbiosis) leading to adaptation and overgrowth of opportunistic bacteria such as Staphylococcus aureus, Enterococcus faecalis and various AGNBs (10, 11).
-In a recent overview of the presence of non-oral bacteria in the oral cavity, the prevalence of AGNBs, although sparsely studied, differ substantially between various populations (8).
-In Sweden, a retrospective study including patients with oral infections and mucosal complaints, reported that moderate to heavy growth of yeasts (Candida species) was detected in 52.2% of the cases, while bacteria such as S. aureus, enterococci and AGNBs were found in 12.5%, 11.1% and 35% respectively (12).
+In a recent overview of the presence of non-oral bacteria in the oral cavity, the prevalence of AGNBs, although sparsely studied, differs substantially between various populations (8).
+In Sweden, a retrospective study including patients with oral infections and mucosal complaints reported that moderate to heavy growth of yeasts (Candida species) was detected in 52.2% of the cases, while bacteria such as S. aureus, enterococci and AGNBs were found in 12.5%, 11.1% and 35% respectively (12).

-Local compromised conditions such as dry mouth, mucosal atrophia and/or hyperkeratosis, with concomitant mucosal lesions and symptoms such as mucositis, burning sensation, and pain constitute ecological conditions for establishment and growth of opportunistic bacteria (12).
+Local compromised conditions such as dry mouth, mucosal atrophia and/or hyperkeratosis, with concomitant mucosal lesions and symptoms such as mucositis, burning sensation, and pain constitute ecological conditions for the establishment and growth of opportunistic bacteria (12).
 Correspondingly, opportunistic bacteria including AGNBs have in a similar manner been reported in local inflammatory conditions such as periodontitis and peri-implantitis (13, 14).
 The potential etiological role of opportunistic microorganisms in these local inflammatory dysbiotic conditions remains uncertain.

 The AGNBs found in the dysbiotic oral conditions are heterogenous and include various species such as the species of the carbohydrate-fermenting family Enterobacteriaceae (commonly referred to as enteric rods) and the carbohydrate non-fermenting family Pseudomonadaceae.
-The bacteria are present in an abundancy, a condition that indicates an overgrowth (dysbiosis) at the sampling site.
-The evidence of the presence of oral isolates of fermenting and non-fermenting AGNBs, their identification on species level, as well as their antibiotic resistance pattern is scarce (12, 14, 15).
+The bacteria are present in an abundance, a condition that indicates an overgrowth (dysbiosis) at the sampling site.
+The evidence of the presence of oral isolates of fermenting and non-fermenting AGNBs, their identification on species level, and their antibiotic resistance pattern is scarce (12, 14, 15).
 Antibiotic resistance is of specific concern in dentistry due to the common use of beta-lactam antibiotics in the treatment of periodontitis and peri-implantitis.
-Increased overall use of antibiotics, including the use in dentistry, has been associated with the emergence of beta-lactamases mediated bacterial resistance, which subsequently has led to the development of resistance against clavulanic acid, an inhibitor of beta-lactamases and of ESBL producing bacteria.
-ESBL, which are resistant against the third generation of cephalosporins, have been reported world-wide in many different genera of Enterobacteriaceae (Escherichia coli and Klebsiella spp. in particular) and Pseudomonas spp.
+Increased overall use of antibiotics, including the use in dentistry, has been associated with the emergence of beta-lactamases mediated bacterial resistance, which subsequently has led to the development of resistance against clavulanic acid, an inhibitor of beta-lactamases and ESBL-producing bacteria.
+ESBL, which are resistant against the third generation of cephalosporins, have been reported worldwide in many different genera of Enterobacteriaceae (Escherichia coli and Klebsiella spp. in particular) and Pseudomonas spp.
 (16, 17).
-While ESBL are frequently detected among various infections, such as UTI and respiratory tract infections (18), the presence of ESBL isolates of AGNBs from oral sites are to our knowledge only considered in three previous reports, one examining supragingival plaque, another on subgingival plaque, and a third sampling the dorsum of the tongue (15, 19, 20).
+While ESBL are frequently detected among various infections, such as UTI and respiratory tract infections (18), the presence of ESBL isolates of AGNBs from oral sites is to our knowledge only considered in three previous reports, one examining supragingival plaque, another on subgingival plaque, and a third sampling the dorsum of the tongue (15, 19, 20).

 The aim of this study was to identify AGNBs and determine their antibiotic susceptibility profile among isolates from patients with mucosal complaints, periodontitis, and peri-implantitis, with special attention to the presence of ESBL isolates.